TimCares/MasterThesis/docs/thesis/methodology/data_collection_and_preprocessing.typ

 *MRPC*

-Is a binary classification taks.
+Is a binary classification task.
 The training objective is paraphrase detection, meaning whether two sentences describe the same semantic concept @mrpc.

 *QQP*